logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/sample-repository/scrum-board/preparing-web-browsers/preparing-mozilla-firefox-for-web-testing/_index.md

 How to properly configure Mozilla Firefox for automated web testing with TestArchitect.

-**Note:** Ensure that any computers on which automated web testing withMozilla Firefoxis to be performed have had the browser configured as described in this section.
+{{<note>}} Ensure that any computers on which automated web testing withMozilla Firefoxis to be performed have had the browser configured as described in this section.

 -   On Windows:
     -   [Configure GeckoDriver](/TA_Automation/Topics/aut_app_testing_geckodriver_FF_COPY.html)